 Deidre Woollard: Excellent.
 Let's see, one question from Laurie.
 If communication towers will be important in the future, why has AMT done so poorly in the past couple of years?

 Deidre Woollard: Exactly, perfect.
-Well, we are at time.
+Well, we are out of time.
 Thank you so much, Matt.
 [MUSIC]